toneloc/toneloc.github.io/content/posts/ethereum_multisig.md

   - Letters
 <!-- tags:
   -  -->
-title: "Ethereum Multisig vs. Bitcoin Multsig"
+title: "Ethereum Multi-signature vs. Bitcoin Mlti-sigsinature, and Their Custodial Implicaitons"
 date: 07 Apr 2018
 draft: true
 ---
 Multisig as implemented in Bitcoin is pretty easy.
 Bitcoin, a stack-based language, has special support for multsig in its language.
-You can check out my brief write-up on Bitcoin multisig here.
+The bitcoin script to create a mutlisignature address, for example, would look something like this:

+<pre class=" language-javascript"><code class=" language-javascript">
+// Bitcoin multisig stack as follows:

+x sig1
+sig2
+2
+pub1
+pub2
+2
+OP_CHECKMULTISIG

+</code></pre>

+What is going on here is x: check the cryptographic signatures ...

+All bitcoin transactions are like mini-computer programs.
+Contrary to popular opinion, bitcoin has smart contracts built into the system, it jsut happens to be a lot more diffiult to implement arbitrary logic.
+Multisig is

+*

 In Ethereum, we have a different story.
-Despite offering greater diversity of scripting options (loops, for example) multisig is oddly difficult to implement safely.
-Witness that Parity's multisig wallet, the most popular Ethereum multisig implmentation, was hacked *twice* in 2017 alone.
-This, coming from a company who's founder is Gavin Wood, the very *author* of the Ethereum yellow paper, the technical specifcation for the Ethereum protocol.
-First, Parity was hacked in July of last year when an artful hacker discovered that by passing in the first 6 bytes of the hash of a function call as message data, the hacker could change ownership of the multisig contract.
-Several tens of million dollars where thus redirected.
+Despite offering greater diversity of scripting options (in bitcoin script, there are no loops, for example) ethereum multisig is oddly difficult to implement safely.
+Witness the following: that Parity's multisig wallet, the most popular Ethereum multisig implmentation, was hacked *twice* in 2017 alone.
+This poor performance coming from a company who's founder is Gavin Wood, the very *author* of the Ethereum yellow paper, the technical specifcation for the Ethereum protocol.

+First, Parity was hacked in July of last year when an artful hacker discovered that by passing in the first 6 bytes of the hash of a function call as message data, the hacker could call any function in a parent library.
+This is kind of like me mailing a check for $0.00 to your bank, with the words "Change account ownership to me" in the memo field.
+The automatic-teller then changes the bank ownership to the the sender of the check.
+In such a prosaic fashion several tens of million dollars where thus redirected.
 Whoops.

-To add insult and further injury to injury, in November, 2018 a Github user named devops99 made another interesting discovery.
-By calling a certain function, devops99 was able to indefintely lock up hundreds of millions of dollars of value.
-In Ethereum, the best laid scripts oft go awry.
+To add insult and further injury to injury, in November, 2018 a Github user, a one "devops99", made another interesting discovery.
+By calling a certain function -- sending another blank check to the automatic-teller, with more devious instructions in the memo field -- devops99 was able to indefintely lock up hundreds of millions of dollars of value.

+In Ethereum, the best laid scripts off mice and men ...

 Code complexity is a security hole, and it's difficult to follow and test compiled Ethereum virtual machine bytecode.
 Below I walk through a simple Ethereum multisig contract.
+Feel free to check out the full code here before proceeding.

-What this contract I modified a version of Christian Lundvisk's simpler ethereum multisig (link) for this example and the full source code can be found here - (toneloc link)
+What this contract I modified a version of Christian Lundvisk's simpler ethereum multisig (link) for this example.
+I am going to stick with a check metaphor and a

 1. Variables